Brandan Schieppati: Career

 Schieppati has been in Eighteen Visions, Throwdown, Bleeding Through, The Mistake and Die Die My Darling, a Misfits cover band from which nothing has been released.
 He formed a band—the Innocent—along with Brooks Wackerman, Ryan Sinn and Dave Nassie.
 Schieppati is also the vocalist for a side project, Suffer Well, with Mick Kenney and Trevor Friedrich on drums.

 In June 2002, Schieppati's jaw was broken in a fight after a show.
 He went through surgery the next day.
 Though this resulted in Bleeding Through canceling their tour in support of Portrait of the Goddess, he recovered quickly enough to play at Hellfest 2002.

 He contributed guest vocals on the track "The Architects of Repulsion" on Australian deathcore band The Red Shore's debut album Unconsecrated.
 Also on AFI's Decemberunderground (2006) and Tiger Army's Music from Regions Beyond as backing vocals.
 Also performing guest vocals on the track "Widowmaker" on Psyclon Nine's album We the Fallen.
 He also has featured in Miss May I's Monument, on an iTunes pre-order bonus track.
 He was also featured in the song "If It's Dead, We'll Kill It" by metal band Motionless in White.

 He was also managing a few bands including Letlive, Stray from the Path, For the Fallen Dreams, the Tony Danza Tapdance Extravaganza, Lionheart, All Shall Perish, and the Ghost Inside.

 He started a side project—I Am War—with Alex Varkatzas.
 Varkatzas described the music as "brutal heavy short fast blasts of metallic hardcore punk".
 They released one album: Outlive You All.
 In 2015, he created a one-man band: The Iron Son.
 The solo project released one studio album on December 1: Enemy.
 Schieppati has played intermittent shows with the Iron Son with fill-ins for live performances, and usually includes Manny Contreras of Impending Doom, Derek Youngsma of Bleeding Through, Justin Bock of Winds of Plague, Robert Bloomfield of MyChildren MyBride and Brandon Richter formerly of A Skylit Drive and Falling in Reverse.

-Bleeding Through played their final show on August 3, 2014, at Chain Reaction, and the band ended after a 15-year career.
+Bleeding Through played their final show on August 3, 2014, at Chain Reaction in Anaheim, California, and the band ended after a 15-year career.
 He said they were proud of everything they have accomplished.
 However in 2018, the band re-formed releasing Love Will Kill All on May 25 through SharpTone Records.

 Schieppati is the owner of Rise Above Fitness, a gym located in Huntington Beach.
 He has also developed an apparel line for RAF and sells shirts, tank tops, hats, sweatshirts, and women's leggings.